futurice/Dacne/README.md

   - In some cases it is required to be able to store the changes on the device between sessions
 - (Code up to view models might be required to be able to run on iOS and Android with Xamarin)
 - Be localized to multiple languages
+- Want to conserve battery by bundling network requests (for background tasks?)

 THE APPS ARE UNLIKELY TO:
 - Have automated UI tests